-These are defined as “Any accident involving trucks, unless it is properly parked, which results in property damage or personal injury if the driver failed to follow traffic laws to prevent the accident.”
-Under this definition, the most of the truck accidents happen due to negligence.
+These are defined as “Any accident involving trucks unless it is properly parked, which results in property damage or personal injury if the driver failed to follow traffic laws to prevent the accident.”
+Under this definition, most truck accidents happen due to negligence.

-California’s highways contribute to a significant number of truck accident every year.
-As a matter of fact, both I-5 and I-10 contribute over a thousand truck accidents every year.
-In the last 10 years alone, California has averaged over 250 truck accident fatalities per year, the national average increased 16% in 2017.
+California’s highways contribute to a significant number of truck accidents every year.
+As a matter of fact, both I-5 and I-10 contribute to over a thousand truck accidents every year.
+In the last 10 years alone, California has averaged over 250 truck accident fatalities annually; the national average increased by 16% in 2017.

 Main Contributing Factors For Truck Accidents in California

-Speeding is even more dangerous for large trucks because need a long distance to stop, and going fast just increases the changes for an accident.
-Speeding also reduces the truck's stability due to its weight thus it's more difficult for the truck to successfully maneuver.
+Speeding is even more dangerous for large trucks because they need a long distance to stop, and going fast just increases the chances of an accident.
+Speeding also reduces the truck's stability due to its weight; thus, it's more difficult for the truck to successfully maneuver.

 A mechanical cause means any problems with the truck itself that contributed to the accident.
 Tires are usually the top contributing factor under this category.
 Tire blowouts are very dangerous and a cause of rollover accidents.
 However, issues with tires are preventable with the right maintenance.

 Brake problems are a very common mechanical problem in truck accidents contributing to over 29% of truck accidents.
-This includes brake failure, worn out breaks both of which are to blame in slow stops.
+This includes brake failure, and worn-out breaks, both of which are to blame for slow stops.
 Again, brake issues are completely preventable with the right maintenance.

-Seek medical attention if you or someone else was injured.
+Seek medical attention if you or someone else is injured.

 Move to a safe area but remain at the scene.

-Follow the usual protocol after any accident by exchanging information with all other parties involved.
+Follow the usual protocol after accidents by exchanging information with all other parties involved.

-Do not provide any additional information in regards how the accident occurred and DO NOT admit fault.
+Do not provide any additional information regarding how the accident occurred, and DO NOT admit fault.

-Document everything about the crash, and specially your injuries.
+Document everything about the crash, and especially your injuries.

 Confusion, being scared, and high adrenaline can cause you to make the wrong decisions.
-Most importantly, you won't be in the right state of mind to spend time going through a selection process to choose the right Los Angeles Personal Injury Attorney.
-Immediately, contact a California State Bar Certified Lawyer Referral Service.
-They will provide you with an unbiased and impartial referral to a pre-screened truck accident lawyer.
+Most importantly, you won't be in the right state of mind to spend time going through a selection process to choose the right Los Angeles Truck Accident Lawyer.